 So far, my focus has mostly been on what we ingest or are otherwise exposed to because of agriculture and the food system, in general and more specifically in industrialized society with its refined, processed, and adulterated foods, largely from plants.
-But the other side of the picture is what we our diet is lacking, what we are deficient in.
+But the other side of the picture is what our diet is lacking, what we are deficient in.
 As I touched upon directly above, an agricultural diet hasn’t only increased certain foods and substances but simultaneously decreased others.
 What promoted optimal health throughout human evolution has, in many cases, been displaced or interrupted.
-Agriculture is highly destructive and has depleted the nutrient-level in the soil (see Carnivore Is Vegan) and, along with this, even animal foods as part of the agricultural system are similarly depleted of nutrients as compared to animal foods from pasture or free-range.
+Agriculture is highly destructive and has depleted the nutrient-level in the soil (Carnivore Is Vegan) and, along with this, even animal foods as part of the agricultural system are similarly depleted of nutrients as compared to animal foods from pasture or free-range.
 For example, fat-soluble vitamins (true vitamin A as retinol, vitamin D3, vitamin K2 not to be confused with K1, and vitamin E complex) are not found in plant foods and are found in far less concentration with foods from animals from factory-farming or from grazing on poor soil from agriculture, especially the threat of erosion and desertification.
 Rhonda Patrick points to deficiencies of vitamin D3, EPA and DHA and hence insufficient serotonin levels as being causally linked to autism, ADHD, bipolar disorder, schizophrenia, etc (TheIHMC, Rhonda Patrick on Diet-Gene Interactions, Epigenetics, the Vitamin D-Serotonin Link and DNA Damage).
-She also discusses inflammation, epigenetics, and DNA damage which reminds me of the work by Dr. Catherine Shanahan (see Dr. Catherine Shanahan On Dietary Epigenetics and Mutations).
+She also discusses inflammation, epigenetics, and DNA damage which relates to the work by others (Dr. Catherine Shanahan On Dietary Epigenetics and Mutations).